-(3) If a member of, or a person commissioned by, the Federal Government or the Bundesrat speaks on a matter not included in the agenda, a debate on his statement shall be opened if a parliamentary group or five per cent of the Members of the Bundestag present so demand.
+(3) If a member of, or a person commissioned by, the Federal Government or the Bundesrat speaks on a matter not included in the agenda, a debate on his statement shall be opened if a parliamentary group so demands or five per cent of the Members of the Bundestag, who shall be present, so demand.
 Substantive motions may not, however, be moved in the course of such a debate.

-Rule 45 Ascertaining the presence of a quorum Consequences of the lack of a quorum
+Ascertaining the presence of a quorum; Consequences of the lack of a quorum